How to Get Cast on HBO’s ‘The Last of Us’

 What are the best audition tips for landing a role on “The Last of Us”?

-• Every actor knows that the business isn’t always kind.
-But “Yellowjackets” Emmy nominee Melanie Lynskey, who plays Kathleen on “The Last of Us,” says she’d tell her younger self that rejection isn’t a reflection of who you are as an actor—or a person.
+Every actor knows the business isn’t always kind.
+But “Yellowjackets” Emmy nominee Melanie Lynskey, who plays Kathleen Coghlan on “The Last of Us,” says she’d tell her younger self that rejection isn’t a reflection of who you are as an actor—or a person.
 “I think a piece of advice I would give is: You’re OK,” she told us.
 “I try to visit my younger self sometimes and just go, ‘I’m sorry.
 You’re all right.
 People love you.’
 I just felt very much like I wasn’t enough a lot of the time, in regards to my work and in a lot of ways.
-I didn’t get a lot of positive feedback that I was enough; and it makes me sad, you know?
+I didn’t get a lot of positive feedback that I was enough, and it makes me sad, you know?
 That’s one thing I’m trying to raise my daughter to know—that she’s absolutely perfect just as she is, and she’s very loved.
 And she’s so confident.
 The other day I told her she’s cute, and she goes, ‘And smart and funny.’ ”

-• “I love acting—it's all I have done, and I hope I work until I die; but it doesn’t define me,” she said.
-“I am myself whether I have a job or whether I don't have a job.
+Torv, who plays Tess, cautions actors to avoid letting their career define their identity.
+In an interview with the Sydney Morning Herald, she talked about her decision to take a break from acting after five seasons headlining Fox’s supernatural drama “Fringe.”
+“I love acting—it’s all I have done, and I hope I work until I die; but it doesn’t define me,” she said.
+“I am myself whether I have a job or whether I don’t have a job.
 And I’m always astounded to hear that actors who have worked consistently get scared of not getting another job—because it’s like: How are you not going to get another job in your life?”

-• If you really want an insider’s perspective on how CDs make their picks—and why certain auditioners stand out above the rest—Thomas suggests stepping behind the casting table yourself.
+If you really want an insider’s perspective on how CDs make their picks—and why certain auditioners stand out above the rest—Thomas suggests stepping behind the casting table yourself.
 “When actors work in a casting office, they learn a lot and are surprised by being on the other side of the camera and watching actors come in.
-I think they have a better sense of how to come into a room, or that when you’re coming into the room, we want you to be good.
+I think they have a better sense of how to come into a room—or that when you’re coming into the room, we want you to be good.
 We’re not against you,” she told us.
 “They also have a better sense of why somebody gets picked over someone else, and it doesn’t have to do with a bad audition.
 Actors who work in a casting office are surprised at what they learn.
 I think it affects [them] the next time they go into a room to audition themselves.”